Skip to main content

 The Power of Placemaking

-The programme, Activating Young Cultural Changemakers, focuses on five key places where we will be exploring how children and young people can be empowered to direct meaningful creative projects in their local areas.
-We will support and train them to develop new skills, investing in quality art commissions for installations that harness their ideas, placing control in the hands of young people and promoting youth leadership.
+The programme, Activating Young Cultural Changemakers, focuses on five keyplaces where we are exploring how children and young people can be empowered to direct meaningful creative projects in their local areas.
+We are supporting and training them them to develop new skills, investing in quality art commissions for installations that harness their ideas, placing control in the hands of young people and promoting youth leadership.

 The project is supported using public funding by Arts Council England to deliver on their ‘Let’s Create’ strategy.
-In the year 2023-24, as well as the Isle of Wight, we will be positioned in four other areas in the South EastArun, Dover, Slough, and The New Forest.
-This project will run from 2023-2026.
+As well as the Isle of Wight, we are delivering this programme in four other areas in the South EastArun, Dover, Slough, and The New Forest.
+This project runs from 2023-2027.

 Find out more about the Young Cultural Changemakers programme here.